 #12 - Hobart Cafe Culture

-One of our favourite ways to learn about a city is through its food!
+One of my favourite ways to learn about a city is through its food!

 Hobart’s cafe and coffee scene has exploded in recent years and whether you’re in historic Salamanca, cosmopolitan North Hobart (NoHo) or sunny Sandy Bay your options are phenomenal.